Korean Red Cross

 Emergency and general relief representation images

-In times of non-emergencies, we distribute the same relief items to low-income families and other socioeconomically vulnerable groups.
-In particular, we target marginalized households who are unique to Republic of Korea such as households where children are living without their parents (not necessarily orphans), North Korean settlers, senior citizens living alone, multicultural families (in most cases, the wives and the mothers are of other foreign nationalities and are prone to racial, sexual, linguistic, cultural and financial discrimination).
+other socioeconomically vulnerable groups.
+In particular, the Red Cross targets marginalized households who are unique to Republic of Korea such as households where children are living without their parents (not necessarily orphans), senior citizens living alone and migrants/immigrants (such as multicultural families and foreign migrant workers).